Skip to main content

 Tuition and Costs

-The UW-Stevens Point Doctor of Physical Therapy program was designed using what is called a cost recovery model.
-In this model students are charged a flat fee per credit of $540.00, instead of tuition.
-The cost recovery model has several benefits.
+The UW-Stevens Point Doctor of Physical Therapy program was designed using what is called service-based pricing.
+In this model students are charged a flat fee per credit of $560.00, instead of tuition.
+Service-based pricing has several benefits.
 One of the benefits is that students are charged the same fee per credit whether an in-state or out-of-state resident.
 Another benefit is that the fees return to the program, allowing the DPT program to provide an excellent educational experience and control costs.
-As everyone is aware student debt load has become a serious issue, the cost recovery model allows the UWSP DPT program to be a good return on investment for graduate students looking to become a doctor of physical therapy.
+As everyone is aware student debt load has become a serious issue, service-based pricing allows the UWSP DPT program to be a good return on investment for graduate students looking to become a doctor of physical therapy.

 Student Costs Year 1 Year 2 Year 3 Total